This post may contain affiliate links, review our disclosure policy for details

 Disclosure: This post may contain affiliated links for your convenience.
 You can read more about it here.

 The first thing that you will want to do, is to limit the amount of liquid your toddler drinks before going to bed.
 I know this can be hard, specially if your child sleeps with a sippy cup or a cup of milk.
-Just try to slowly take it away, let’s say today you don’t give them anything to drink 30 minutes before bedtime.
+Just try to slowly transition, let’s say today you don’t give them anything to drink 30 minutes before bedtime.
 The next day, 1 hour before bedtime and so on.
 It will be an easier adjustment for your toddler.

 2. Bathroom before bedtime